1. What is the US “Big and Beautiful” Act?

 1. Social fairness controversy :

-2. Questions about financial sustainability :
+2. Questions about fiscal sustainability :

-The Congressional Budget Office warned that the bill would cause the U.S. national debt to surge by $3.3 trillion over ten years, jeopardizing fiscal security .
+The Congressional Budget Office warned that the bill would cause the U.S. national debt to surge by $3.3 trillion over ten years, jeopardizing fiscal security. .

 3. Programming game is heating up :